BHLP Community Service

 We always encourage you to be safe and abide by all local/state covid guidelines.
 Depending on your situation, you may not be able to go into the community to engage in local service.
 If this applies to you, please check out the opportunities at the following link for more information on virtual service.
 The “Senior Homies” opportunity even comes with an opportunity to earn scholarships!
 You will still need to complete the Service Verification Form linked above to earn your service credit.

 BHLP Sponsors Alternative Break Programs every year.
 These programs focus on social issue-based service and development.
-The experiences consist of service initiatives throughout the semester leading up to the break during which the intensive program occurs, and an activism phase one students return to campus.
-BHLP Alternative breaks will return in the 2021-2022 academic year!
+The experiences consist of service initiatives throughout the semester leading up to the break during which the intensive program occurs, and an activism phase once students return to campus.

 Spring Alternative Break Focus

 Affordable HousingOver Spring Break 2022 BHLP returns to New Bern, North Carolina, a community BHLP has worked with since 2012 on affordable housing issues.
 Join this legacy program and spend your spring break helping to build and repair houses in an incredibly welcoming community.
 New Bern, NC was devastated in Fall 2018 by Hurricane Florence and many homes in the area are still in need of repair.
 Your spring break will be well used serving and learning in this city!
 Program dates: Weekly meetings throughout the spring semester.
 Travel dates between March 25–April 1, 2023.
 Estimated cost: $400–$450.
 Logistics are being confirmed and a final cost will be available before contracts are signed.